Attachmate Worldwide | Contact Us | NetIQ.com

 1. Start the Reflection product.

-2. Using the procedures for your Reflection product, open the Reflection Secure Shell Settings dialog box.
+2. Using the procedures below for your Reflection product, open the Reflection Secure Shell Settings dialog box.

 For Reflection for UNIX and OpenVMS and Reflection for HP with NS/VT: